Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-CostEstimates.md

 # Cost Estimates

-This document will provide users an overview of what monthly cost can be expected when using Enterprise-Scale Analytics.
+This document will provide users an overview of what monthly cost can be expected when using Data Management & Analytics Scenario.
 Links to the official Cost Calculator will be provided where users can make changes depending on the expected amount of data and data throughput.
-All cost calculations will specify base cost of Enterprise-Scale Analytics.
+All cost calculations will specify base cost of Data Management & Analytics Scenario.
 Base cost means the cost that occur if no data workloads run inside the respective subscriptions.

 ## Data Management Zone

 In a production scenario, it is recommended to rely on the Azure Firewall and Private DNS Zones hosted in the connectivity Hub of [Enterprise-Scale Landing Zones](https://github.com/Azure/Enterprise-Scale).
-In MVPs, users may rely on the Azure Firewall and Private DNS Zones bundled with Enterprise-Scale Analytics.
+In MVPs, users may rely on the Azure Firewall and Private DNS Zones bundled with Data Management & Analytics.
 Hence, two different cost calclations are provided which can be found below:

 - [Pricing Calculator - Data Management Zone w/o Azure Firewall and Private DNS Zones](https://azure.com/e/ebb7508a6d78487b9a1583878d0948cc)
 - [Pricing Calculator - Data Management Zone w/ Azure Firewall and Private DNS Zones](https://azure.com/e/658478643d4b46fdbf8b1972c4b0704b)